 Systemic steroids work in the same way as natural cortisol.
 Natural cortisol has important effects in the body, including regulation of:

 - Protein, carbohydrate, lipid and nucleic acid metabolism

 - Distribution and excretion of water and solutes

 - Secretion of adrenocorticotrophic hormone (ACTH) from the pituitary gland.

-If systemic steroids have been prescribed for one month or less, side effects are rarely serious.
-However the following problems may arise, particularly when higher doses are taken:
+Side effects are rarely serious if systemic steroids have been prescribed for one month or less.
+The following problems may arise, particularly when higher doses are taken: